8 Simple Steps How to Repair Auto Body Rust and Restore Your Car's Shine

 5. Repair Dents or Holes

-Steps for Auto Body Filler Application:
+Auto Body Filler Application Steps:

 6. Prime and Paint